 Reason #1: Renters insurance is affordable

-The average cost of Lemonade renters insurance is around $14 per month as of early 2020, with Lemonade’s renters insurance policies starting as low as $5 a month.
+The average cost of Lemonade renters insurance is around $14 per month as of the end of 2023, with Lemonade’s renters insurance policies starting as low as $5 a month.

 What do you get in exchange?
 We’ll dive into more detail on what renters insurance covers below, but perhaps the biggest benefit to buying renters insurance is knowing that your insurer will have your back in many of those inevitable “oh s!@#” moments.
 Like when you check your bag and realize your phone was stolen on the subway, or you come home to find that someone took your bike.